To Become A Successful Business Person; A Solid Daily Routine Is A Most

 You probably have a routine that works for you.
 If you don’t, here is a simple guide to help you make the most of your work day.

-Make a list of what you need to get done every day of the week.
-In the beginning, nothing is too small.
-But make sure you write it down.
+a list of what you need to get done every day of the week.
+In the

 Now assess your energy levels.
 Think about when you do your best work.